protocol/research-website/content/posts/202005-resnetlab-ndn/index.md

 **Q: You have to know exactly what you’re looking for.
 The DHT is good, but it’s difficult to know what is in there.
 Where does the binding between a CID and a real-world identity take place?**

 A: This has to happen externally.
-IPFS does provide such a mechanism.
+IPFS does not provide such a mechanism.
 IPFS is providing, storing, and can fetch content of a particular CID; the rest has to be done externally to the system.

 **Q: If you put the name into the DHT and the name can point to different things that can be changed by different guys (good, bad), then this can be a big security problem.**